Karaage (Japanese Fried Chicken) - The Japanese Marinade That Makes It So Good

 Tomoka's Note

 This karaage has a slightly stronger soy sauce flavour, which makes it very tasty even when it is cold, so it is perfect for bento.
-The original recipe uses ginger only, but I like to add a little garlic as well because it gives the chicken a deeper flavour.
+I like adding both garlic and ginger because they give the chicken a deeper flavour.
 Once you get used to making karaage, it is actually quite simple to make at home.
 The most important steps are not to overcrowd the pan and to let the chicken rest between the first and second fry.
 These small steps make the karaage much crispier.
 In Japan, karaage is often made for dinner, bento and family gatherings.
 It is one of those recipes that many people learn to make at home.
-If you are not sure where to find ingredients like potato starch or soy sauce in Australia, I have put together a simple guide here: Where to Buy Japanese Ingredients in Australia